 Students must successfully complete a minimum of one (1) credit in the Industry Specific Skills Strand to meet the minimum VCAL course requirements.
 One (1) credit will be given for the successful completion of accredited vocational education and training units of competency/modules that total ninety (90) nominal hours.
 VET units must be at Certificate II or higher.

-The Polytechnic offer an industry specific skill strands: information and technology.
+The Polytechnic offer an information technology industry specific skill strand.

 Literacy and Numeracy Skills Strand